SM 25x400 [2xM8] / N52 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Furthermore, small elements of these magnets have the potential to complicate diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that miniscule components of these magnets have the potential to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.